davidfischer/gdc2/README.md

 geocode locations and output the resulting JSON.
 It can even push the results to GitHub pages.

-There are also some interesting queries for doing things like fetching top 200 repositories, gathering up all the relevant events or getting the unique set of locations to geocode.
+There are also some interesting `queries` for doing things like fetching top 200 repositories, gathering up all the relevant events or getting the unique set of locations to geocode.

+    # This first step takes hours and downloads ~6.5GB
+    make githubarchive

+    # This step takes a few hours with decently fast disks
+    make loaddb

+    # This step geocodes any locations not already geocoded (`locations.json`)
+    make geocode

+    # Generate the `events.json` file used for the visualization
+    make jsonify

 Credits